letsencrypt/boulder/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Code of Conduct

 The contributor code of conduct is available for reference [on the community forum](https://community.letsencrypt.org/guidelines).